 - b.
-No person operating under this special permit may offer, interline, or otherwise deliver radioactive material packages totaling more than 200 TI to any person for transportation in another cargo aircraft unless provided evidence that the aircraft is being operated under the provisions of DOT-SP 15528. - 11.
+No person operating under this special permit may offer, interline, or otherwise deliver radioactive material packages totaling more than 200 TI to any person for transportation in another cargo aircraft unless provided evidence that the aircraft is being operated under the provisions of a special permit that provides relief to 49 CFR 172.203(a), the 200 TI per cargo aircraft limitation in § 175.700(b)(2)(ii), and the separation distance requirements of §§ 175.701(a) and 175.702(a)(2)(ii). - 11.
 COMPLIANCE: Failure by a person to comply with any of the following may result in suspension or revocation of this special permit and penalties prescribed by the Federal hazardous materials transportation law, 49 U.S.C.
-5101 et seq: - o All terms and conditions prescribed in this special permit and the Hazardous Materials Regulations, 49 CFR Parts 171-180. - o Persons operating under the terms of this special permit must comply with the security plan requirement in Subpart I of Part 172 of the HMR, when applicable. - o Registration required by § 107.601 et seq., when applicable.
+5101 et seq: - o All terms and conditions prescribed in this special permit and the Hazardous Materials Regulations, 49 CFR Parts 171-180. - o Persons operating under the terms of this special permit must comply with the security plan requirement in Subpart I of Part 172 of the HMR, when applicable. - o Registration required by § 107.601 $\underline{\text{et seq.}}$, when applicable.